Rudbeckia californica

 Rudbeckia californica is a species of flowering plant in the family Asteraceae, known by the common name California coneflower.

 Habitat and range

-It is native to California, where it grows in the Sierra Nevada, the Klamath Mountains, and northern coastal areas.
-It can be found in moist habitat types, such as mountain meadows and streambanks.
+It is native to California, where it grows in the Sierra Nevada (U.S.).
+It occurs in moist habitats, such as mountain meadows and streambanks.

 Growth pattern

 It is an erect perennial herb growing from a thick rhizome, its stem exceeding one meter in maximum height and sometimes approaching two meters.
 It usually has no branches.

 Leaves

 Most of the large leaves are basal, with a few alternately arranged along the stem.
 The leaves can be up to 30 centimeters long and are lance-shaped to oval, smooth-edged or lobed.

 Inflorescence and fruit

 The inflorescence is a usually solitary sunflower-like flower head with a base up to 6 centimeters wide lined with several ray florets, each of which are 2 to 6 centimeters long.
 The yellow ray florets extend outwards and then become reflexed, pointing back along the stem.
 The disc florets filling the button-shaped to conical to cylindrical center of the head are greenish yellow.

 The fruits are achenes each about half a centimeter long tipped with a pappus of scales.